huh-sters/traffcap/README.md

 These matches are performed using [Regular Expressions](https://www.regular-expressions.info/) in the endpoint matching section.

 You could match an endpoint code exactly, or just parts of the endpoint.

+### Responses

+By default, Traffcap will send back JSON data as a response to an inbound request.
+However, it can respond in the following content types:

+* JSON (Default)
+* XML
+* HTML
+* CSV/TSV

+Need to chose a templating language that will work across all content types listed.

 ### Open Choice in Database Storage